 When we first thought of this idea to make sure it was viable before starting our work, one new NBA General Manager told us a couple of times over the course of a few years his team would be interested in our data.
 But after we built our platform and had a couple of seasons of data collected, he changed his mind.
 We’re guessing the realities of trying new things within an NBA team weren’t as easy as even HE thought it would be.

 We also had conversations with some of the top sports media outlets that cover the NBA about partnering with them so their audience could gain a unique and objective perspective on NBA officiating.
-However, we encountered the same thing as with NBA teams: most writers and broadcasters who cover the NBA wanted access to our data so they could provide a different perspective of the game to their readers and viewers.
+However, we encountered a similar experience as we did with NBA teams: most writers and broadcasters who cover the NBA want access to our data so they could provide a different perspective of the game to their readers and viewers.
 But many media organizations are also broadcast or media partners with the NBA, so as the idea of using our referee data made its way up the food chain, it didn’t get very far.

 The NBA referee union

-So if anyone is sympathetic to NBA referees that data is now publicly available on their tendencies for all to see, we have two responses: 1) we can honestly say we tried many times to contact the referee union, but they obviously weren’t interested, and 2) every NBA player, coach and front office person is evaluated on their performance based on “numbers” that’s public information, so why shouldn’t the referees?
-(We refer you to Jeff Van Gundy’s quote on our home page that aligns with our philosophy).
+So if anyone is sympathetic to NBA referees that data is available on their tendencies for all to see (until we decided to suspend those plans in lieu of more promising opportunities), we have two responses: 1) we can honestly say we tried many times to contact the referee union, but they obviously weren’t interested, and 2) every NBA player, coach and front office person is evaluated on their performance based on “numbers” that’s public information, so why shouldn’t the referees?
+(We refer you to Jeff Van Gundy’s quote on our home page that aligns with that philosophy).

 Sports bettors and fans